-Following up: After the Loan Is Made
+Following up: After the Loan is Made

 After a loan is disbursed, you still may have to make adjustments or even notify the lender that the borrower was ineligible for the loan.
-Another important requirement is to report enrollment status for your students who have loans, which may qualify them for deferment on loans received at other schools.
+Another important requirement is to report enrollment status for your students who have loans, which may qualify them for deferment.